Lapiplasty Versus Other Methods of Bunion Treatment

 Lapiplasty offers a promising surgical treatment option.
 It involves a less invasive procedure, fewer complications, and a quicker recovery than traditional bunion surgery.
 It also addresses bunions at their root cause.

-Contact your Foot and Ankle Surgical Associates to learn more today.
+Contact your Foot & Ankle Surgical Associates to learn more about lapiplasty and bunion treatment today by calling us at (360) 754-3338.
 Schedule an in-office visit with one of our experienced podiatrists.
-Or if you prefer, we also offer telehealth “house calls.”
+Or, if you prefer, we also offer telehealth “house calls.”